Skip to main content

 At first, KVNU was limited in what it could broadcast.
 The station could not afford to subscribe to a network and could not simply broadcast phonograph records because the FCC prohibited the broadcasting of phonographic records.
 Instead, the station subscribed to the Standard Radio Music Service, a Hollywood recording company that only allowed the station to play songs from motion pictures.
 For the bulk of its program schedule, KVNU filled the time with local talent.
 Many local musicians and singers volunteered to produce music for the station, many of whom were involved with Utah State Agricultural College.
 The station also had timeslots allocated for newscasts.
 In the beginning, the station received newscasts through Morse Code.
 The station would translate the code, rewrite it in a radio broadcast format, and then present it.

-KVNU remains in operation as of 2019, operating as a news talk radio station.
+KVNU remains in operation as of 2019, operating as a news and talk radio station.

 (For a detailed history of KVNU’s early history, see James Kay Randall’s “Early History of KVNU Radio and Its early Involvement with Radio Broadcasting from Utah State University” in the Bullen Family Papers (USU COLL MSS 378, Series II, Box 9, Fd.
 7)